- 1 Ladybugs are Everywhere!

 Ladybugs are Everywhere!

 ‘Tis The Season!
 Ladybugs Are Looking For A Place To Hibernate.
-They are attracted to light colored homes, usually older homes and they are attracted to heat that the homes reflect.
+They are attracted to light-colored homes, usually older homes and they are attracted to the heat that the homes reflect.
 Once ladybugs have penetrated the home though, they are hard to get rid of.

 Ladybugs release pheromones, it is sort of like “perfume” to attract other ladybugs.
 They use pheromones as a means of communication during mating and hibernation.
 Insect pheromones are very powerful.
 They can be detected by others up to a 1/4 mile away.
 This helps ladybugs find each other and it lets future generations know of a good place to “camp out” for the winter.
 The pheromones don’t go away easily.
 The chemical “scent” can remain year after year, and not only on the outside of a structure, but also within the walls, where ladybugs tend to hide before emerging into your home.
 So, scrubbing pheromones off a house is a BIG task, if not impossible.

 The yellow stuff you might see from time to time is their blood (hemolymph).
 It, too, contains pheromones and it stains.
 You can see the yellow blood when you hold a ladybug and it gets scared.
 This is a normal reaction to stressful situations called reflex bleeding.
 Releasing some of its blood is one way the ladybug can protect itself.
 The blood smells bad and signals to a predator that this ladybug is not a good lunch choice.